The Alien Replicants who work at Apple are ready to fly back to the home planet.

 To the cell phone addicted, who never leave their phone for even a nanosecond, this is heresy.
 My friend all but accused me of screening my calls and intentionally not answering his voicemail.
 The idea that I simply wouldn't have my cell phone with me or not be constantly checking it every five seconds for new messages was unfathomable to him.
 So once again, I have pissed someone off, simply because I am not part of the herd and don't engage in the herd behavior.
 Modern living is so complicated!

-What is amazing to me about this is that given that cell phones and smartphones have only existed for a few brief years, that this sort of behavior is become so quickly and heavily ingrained into our society.
+What is amazing to me about this is that given that cell phones and smartphones have only existed for a few brief years, that this sort of behavior has become so quickly and heavily ingrained into our society.
 People today have new norms of behavior which are shockingly different than those from just a few years ago.
 Indeed, Apple has done a very good job of molding our behavior and addicting us to this electronic drug.
 They have changed the world, and not always in a better way.
 In fact, not very often.